-- Out of respect for their privacy, it is best to avoid approaching the Amish unless they appear open to company.
+Out of respect for their privacy, it is best to avoid approaching the Amish unless they appear open to company.
 They are just like you and don't really appreciate strangers knocking at their door.
 When you do have a need to approach a group of Amish, it is polite to speak to a male, if possible.
 If you are sincerely interested in talking to the Amish to learn more about their culture, then your best bet is to patronize an Amish-owned business and talk with the shopkeepers.
-Most Amish people enjoy talking with outsiders if they don't feel like they are regarded as animals in the zoo.

-- In some Amish communities shops and attractions may not be open on Sundays, so be sure to call ahead and plan accordingly.
+Speaking of buggies, don't feed or pet the horses that are tied to a hitching rail or harnessed to a buggy.
+Also, keep in mind that some Amish communities' shops and attractions may not be open on Sundays, so be sure to call ahead and plan accordingly.

 There are several Amish communities throughout Pennsylvania, but the towns of New Wilmington and Volant in Lawrence County, north of Pittsburgh, have the biggest concentration of these people.

 You can shop for local Amish-made goods and furniture, stay overnight at a quaint bed and breakfast tucked under an authentic Amish quilt, stop by local roadside stands set up by the Amish to sell excess farm produce, or explore the scenic countryside on a horse and buggy tour.